- March 11, 2019

 Have You Been in a Car Accident?
 Talk to a Southern California Personal Injury Lawyer Now.

 If you were hurt in a car accident due to the negligence of the other driver, you may be able to file a personal injury claim.
 The amount of your settlement will vary, based on many factors, including the severity of your injuries and whether you had any responsibility for the accident.
 Note that even if the insurance company offers you a settlement, you do not have to accept it.
 You still have a chance to get what you think you deserve by filing a personal injury lawsuit.

 Whatever the situation, car accident attorneys Neale & Fhima will work to get you as much as possible for your car accident settlement or lawsuit.
-Please contact our law offices today, serving Southern California, for a free consultation.
+Please contact our experienced accident claim lawyers today, serving Southern California, for a free consultation.